go-ozzo/ozzo-routing/README.md

 * compatible with `http.Handler` and `http.HandlerFunc`
 * ready-to-use handlers sufficient for building RESTful APIs

-If you are using [fasthttp](https://github.com/valyala/fasthttp), you may use a similar routing package [fasthttp-routing](https://github.com/qiangxue/fasthttp-routing) which is adpated from ozzo-routing.
+If you are using [fasthttp](https://github.com/valyala/fasthttp), you may use a similar routing package [fasthttp-routing](https://github.com/qiangxue/fasthttp-routing) which is adapted from ozzo-routing.

 ## Requirements